What is Robots.txt

 • To exclude internal search pages from crawling.

-• Can exclude crawling of overloading servers.
+• Exclude crawling of overloading servers.

 • Exclude images, videos, pdf, excel, and other private pages from crawling.

-• You can exclude pagination pages from crawling.
+• Exclude pagination pages from crawling.

-Robots txt Best Practices:
+Robot.txt Best Practices:

-An error in robots.txt can lead to index coverage issues like Indexed though blocked by robots.txt
+An error in robots.txt can lead to index coverage issues like Indexed though blocked by robots.txt.

-Generate Robots.txt File:
+1. Generate Robots.txt File:

 The primary step is to check whether your website has a robots.txt file.
 To do so, use the below format in the browser tab.